Skip to additional navigation Skip to content

 • English for Speakers or Other Languages (ESOL)

 All of these courses will be free to access.
-Places are limited and will be allocated on a first come, first served basis via our booking site.
+Places are limited and will be allocated on a first come, first served basis via our event booking site.

 Please note - these courses are available to Rushcliffe residents only.
 We reserve the right to prevent repeated non-attenders from booking on to further training.